Teens with ASD: Transition IEPs

 What happens if a participating agency fails to provide the needed transition services?

-- Your child, who often is not present before transition goals are added, will be invited to attend IEP meetings.
+- Your child, who is generally not present before this age, will be invited to attend the transition IEP.

-- A vocational rehabilitation counselor should be included, if appropriate.
+- A Vocational Rehabilitation counselor should be included in all transition IEP meetings, if appropriate.

 - Career counselors should be included, if appropriate.